Building relationships and improving compliance with environmental health, trading standards and fire safety legislation through Primary Authority.

 - how they can achieve compliance

 - whether the controls they have in place are acceptable

-You should publish either the Primary Authority Advice, or details of the regulatory questions, topics or issues in relation to which you have issued Primary Authority Advice, in the secure area of the Primary Authority Register where it will be available for other regulators to consult.
+You should publish either the Primary Authority Advice, or details of the regulatory questions, topics or issues in relation to which you have provided it, in the secure area of the Primary Authority Register, where this information will be available for other regulators to consult.